Michael Sinclair RPT Woodturner

 COVID 19 Update (Oct 2021)

 We are open and look forward to welcoming you back.

-To keep your visit enjoyable, while also adhering to government guidelines, we would appreciate only one family group at a time in the gallery
+To keep your visit enjoyable, while also adhering to government guidelines, we would appreciate it if you could wear a mask at all times in the gallery & workshop.
+Thank you

 Michael, a born and bred Orcadian, who has been practicing the craft of wood turning for over 28 years, is self-taught.
 Michael has honed his skills using a combination of practice, experimentation and his desire to produce fine attractive pieces.
 He was accepted onto the Register of Professional Turners in 2017.